 Storage capacity has to increase, there is no doubt about it.
 When stored, we can feed it back to the electric grid or use it for ourselves.
-Whatever it might be, we need renewable energy battery storage.
-The cost will decrease as production increases and this brings hope.
+The cost of major energy storage projects will decrease as production increases, and this brings hope.
 The hope is that the future of clean energy generation is one that relies on storage batteries and clean power generation.

 Of course, the need to increase mines will have an environmental impact.
 It will mean that we will need to alter the landscape, disturb habitats and use the correct machinery to carry out the work.
 As a result, this is more than likely to have an impact on global Co2 emissions.

 Having the ability to store electricity will help to improve the efficiency of power grids.
 It also increases the speed at which we adopt renewable energy.

 Energy storage systems can be put in any location.
 Once installed, they have no emissions.
 Therefore, there is no impact on the environment or air quality.
 What's more, if we combine it with solar power, the power will be greenhouse gas-free.